Blog: Who made my watch?Copyright © David Boettcher 2006 - 2018 all rights reserved.

 Of course this is rather a broad generalisation, because some English and Swiss watches, usually the best quality, did carry the manufacturer's name.
 And before the middle of the nineteenth century, some Swiss watches, usually of the worst quality, carried fake names pretending that they were of English or American manufacture.
 These are sometimes called "Dutch forgeries" or "Dutch fakes", because in the eighteenth century they were imported into Britain from the low countries and it was assumed that they were made there, but in fact they were made in Switzerland.
 They were given false names, "Tarts, London" being a common one, and exported all over the world, exploiting the reputation of English watch makers.
+See Dutch Fakes or Dutch Forgeries for more on this.
 The large scale faking of Swiss watches in the far east is an ironic modern twist on this story.

 The reasons for these differences came from the way that the watch manufacturing industries in each country arose and developed.
 In the three sections of this page devoted to English, American and Swiss watches I discuss why this was for each country.
 In the final section I discuss what the numbers often found on watch movements and cases mean, and whether you can use them to discover who made a watch.

 If you have any questions or comments, please don't hesitate to contact me via my Contact me page.

 Most English watches have either the name of the retailer who sold the watch engraved on a removable plate over the barrel.
 If this was not done at the time the watch was made, it was sent out with the plate blank so that the retailer could add his own name, or his customer's name later.
 Sometimes it is obvious that this has been done because the engraving cuts through the gilding, or the plate has been re-gilded and is a different colour to the rest of the movement.
 Sometimes the plate was left blank and the watch carries no name.